Book Your Trip

 • You will spend a night in a hostel next to the coast for a well earned shower and delicious pub meal.

-• For those departing, you will be transported to Inverness around midday (expect to be in Inverness for 1pm) for your return home
+• For those departing, you will be transported to Inverness after breakfast (expect to be in Inverness for 11am) for your return home

 • For those staying on for Week-2 of the adventure, you will have the morning to explore the local area before the group arrive in the afternoon before heading out on a short hike – on to Stage 2 of The Cape Wrath Trail